The Amazon contains fascinating animals and plants.

 There are a few different attractions in Ecuador’s rainforest to help you make the most of the Amazon.
 Enjoy canopy walkways, canopy towers, and the Yasuni clay lick to see different parrots.

 Canopy towers allow you to experience the rainforest from a different perspective.
 This is how many birds of prey and monkeys see the Amazon as they explore the branches of tall rainforest trees.

 You will visit canopy towers on all tours features on this page.

 The Yasuni clay lick is located by the Napo River and inside the Yasuni National Park.
 The lick is a naturally eroded area of clay where parrots, parakeets and macaws visit to eat the salt-rich and medicinal clay.

-The clay licks provide almost guaranteed wildlife sightings and the birds visit to obtain the salts, but also to detoxify unripe fruits and seeds they have eaten in the rainforest.
+The licks provide almost guaranteed wildlife sightings.
+And the birds visit these to obtain the salts, but also to detoxify unripe fruits and seeds they have eaten in the rainforest.
 To find the human equivalent, you can think of antacids.

 A canopy walkway allows you to walk leisurely above the canopy.
-The most magnificent canopy walkway in the Amazon Rainforest is accessible from the Sacha Lodge.
+The most impressive canopy walkway in the Amazon Rainforest is accessible from the Sacha Lodge.

-The Sacha Lodge walkway stands 94 feet (30 meters) above the ground and extends 940-foot (275-meter) through the rainforest.
-The canopy walkway is especially loved by birdwatchers as you can see many different species.
+The walkway stands 94 feet (30 meters) above the ground and extends 940-foot (275-meter) through the rainforest.
+This is especially loved by birdwatchers as you can see many different species.

 Cruises & Lodges